wdawson/okta.github.io/_source/books/api-security/authn/api-authentication-options.md

 1. When a client sends a request to the server, the server returns a `401 Unauthorized` response status and provides information on how to authenticate with a <code style="word-break: keep-all">WWW-Authenticate</code> response header.
 1. If the client is a browser, a built-in browser dialog will prompt the user for a username and password.
 A programmer has no control over what this dialog looks like.
-1. When a browser sends the user’s credentials to the server, the username and password are combined with a colon separator (`username:password`), base64-encoded, then added to the `Authorization` header like so:
+1. When a browser sends the user's credentials to the server, the username and password are combined with a colon separator (`username:password`), base64-encoded, then added to the `Authorization` header like so:

 ```
 Authorization: Basic base64(username:password)